Meniscus Tear Treatment & Surgery in Singapore

 - General anesthesia (put you completely to sleep)

-At the end of the procedure a bulky dressings is applied.
+At the end of the procedure, a bulky dressing is applied.

 Benefits of Arthroscopic procedure for repairing Meniscus Tear